ZabutonNage/CloudStorageProxy/README.md

 ## Usage

 Cloud Storage Proxy is started from the command line using Node.js.
-The program's main entry point is `main.js`.
+The program's entry point is `main.js`.

 To get a list of available commands use the 'help' command.